DNA Test – Newark, NJ

 Scheduling a DNA test at one of our Newark clinics is simple and fast, and we often have appointments available in the same week.
 It’s always helpful to schedule in advance to make sure you get the time you want.
 Please call our customer service team to help you book your appointment over the phone, or set up your appointment easily online.

 We have state of the art testing labs and friendly clinics that perform the DNA sample collection in Newark, plus many more locations throughout New Jersey and across the United States.
-During registration, we'll show you the nearest locations so you can choose the one that's most convenient.
-You'll pick the times and days that you prefer.
+During registration, we’ll show you the nearest locations for DNA testing so you can choose the site that’s most convenient.
+You’ll also pick the times and days that you prefer.

-Health Street has been performing genetic tests nationally since 2010; our first DNA test in Newark, NJ was in April of 2012.
+Health Street has provided DNA tests since 2010.
+The first DNA test we performed in Newark, NJ was in 2018.